The Golden Snare

-The Golden Snare is a 1921 American drama film written and directed by David Hartford.
+The Golden Snare is a 1921 American silent drama film written and directed by David Hartford.
 It is based on the 1921 novel The Golden Snare by James Oliver Curwood.
 The film stars Lewis Stone, Wallace Beery, Melbourne MacDowell, Ruth Renick, Wellington A. Playter, and DeWitt Jennings.
 The film was released on July 10, 1921, by Associated First National Pictures.